-The New Zealand Curriculum Reading and Writing Standards for Years 1-8
+The New Zealand Curriculum Writing Standard for Years 1-8

-The Writing Standard - After two years at school, students will create texts in order to meet the writing demands of the New Zealand Curriculum at Level 1.
+The Writing Standard - By the end of year 4, students will create texts in order to meet the writing demands of the New Zealand Curriculum at Level 2.
 Students will use their writing to think about, record, and communicate experiences, ideas, and information to meet specific learning purposes across the curriculum.